 Many women can experience musculoskeletal pain and discomfort throughout their pregnancies.
 Osteopaths can assess and treat many pregnancy related complaints enabling women to enjoy and continue through their pregnancy in comfort.

-The only time you will need a referral is if you wish to consult an Osteopath under Medicare’s Enhanced Primary Care program or the Veterans’ Affairs scheme.
+The only time you will need a referral is if you wish to consult an Osteopath under Medicare’s Enhanced Primary Care program or the Referrals are required if you have been diagnosed with a chronic medical condition and are eligible for Chronic Disease Management (CDM) assistance.
+A GP must complete a specific referral for this in addition to if you qualify for the Veterans’ Affairs scheme.

 As wonderful and natural as pregnancy and labour can be, there’s no escaping the fact that a large amount of stress and strain are placed on the entire body, particularly the spine, pelvis and sacrum.

-Here is a list of things that a woman who has gone through labour/childbirth could be experiencing:
+Here is a list of things that a woman who has recently given birth and now caring for a newborn baby or infant (breast-feeding or not) could be experiencing:

 • Lower back pain